-The information contained in the Communication Guide is intended to promote the appropriate use of this medium and to enhance the College’s mission, vision and strategic initiatives.
+The information contained in the Communication Guide is intended to promote the appropriate use of this medium and to enhance Cortland’s mission, vision and strategic initiatives.

 A content management system (CMS) is a web application that offers campus community members an easy, efficient and consistent way to create, update, publish and archive information on the web.